 - Avoid sidecasting of soil in all cases where it could be delivered into a watercourse, riparian area, roadside ditch or storm drain.
 In some instances, under the following guidelines (Table 1), sidecasting is allowable given remote distances from spoils storage sites.
 In these cases, the setback distance required depends on slope and vegetation.
 The presence of vegetation helps to slow the travel of sediment downslope, so good judgment is needed to assess the situation.
 Do not sidecast at all if the slope is sparsely vegetated and it appears that sediment will travel with rain runoff into a stream or estuary system, even if setback distances are applied.
 On slopes of 5:1 (20% gradient) or less, sidecasting is allowed beyond 150 feet of a watercourse, stream crossing, riparian area, roadside ditch or storm drain.
 On 2:1 slopes (50%) or less, sidecasting is allowed beyond 300 feet of a watercourse, stream crossing, riparian area, roadside ditch or storm drain.
-On slopes greater than 2:1, typically sidecasting is not recommended, however there may be rare instances on slopes greater than 2:1 where sidecasting is acceptable given very long distances from waterbodies and good vegetative cover.
-Seek advice from local fisheries agency staff when in doubt.
+On 2:1 slopes (50%) or less, sidecasting is allowed beyond 300 feet of a watercourse, stream crossing, riparian area, roadside ditch or storm drain.
+On slopes greater than 2:1, typically sidecasting is acceptable given very long distances from waterbodies and good vegetative cover.
+Seck advice from local fisheries agency staff when in doubt.
 Avoid concentrating sidecasting repeatedly in the same place.
 Never sidecast large amounts of soil from major landslides. - Temporary spoils stockpiles should be located in areas that are relatively level; relatively free of vegetation and away from streams and wetlands areas (see Erosion Control BMP EC-1.5 Stockpile Management).
 The primary concern is to keep stockpiled materials from eroding into stream or wetland systems.
 Apply erosion control BMPs when needed.
 Do not place temporary spoils piles at the top of unstable slopes or at the edges of slopes where water will carry sediment into watercourses.
 Remove temporary stockpiles to permanent disposal locations before the rainy season.
 If emergency work is conducted during the rainy season, remove stockpile as soon as feasible and before the next rain storm.